Transfer of Rights and Obligations Contained in a Bill of Lading

 Common law has given practical effect to the commercial customs of maritime merchants.
 According to these customs, endorsement and delivery of a bill of lading while the goods are in transit confer proprietary rights upon the transferee in accordance with the intention of the parties.

-In order for ownership of the goods to be transferred by endorsement of a bill of lading, the following conditions must be satisfied:
+For ownership of the goods to be transferred by endorsement of a bill of lading, the following conditions must be satisfied:

 - The bill of lading must be transferable on its face.